taxprofiler/taxpasta/paper/paper.md

 # Acknowledgements

-SS was supported by Rapid establishment of comprehensive laboratory pandemic preparedness – RAPID-SEQ.
+SS was supported by Rapid establishment of comprehensive laboratory pandemic preparedness – RAPID-SEQ (Awarded to Prof. Jan Albert).
 JAFY received funding from the Werner Siemens-Stiftung ("Paleobiotechnology", Awarded to Prof. Pierre Stallforth and Prof. Christina Warinner).